On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Research Questions

 \subsubsection{Inverse Generational Distance (IGD)}

-When measuring the convergence and diversity of \computedP fronts for \ttbs case study, we observe that the three algorithms achieved similar IGD values close to $0.5$ (see \Cref{fig:ttbs_IGD_timeline}).
-On the other hand, for \ccm case study (see \Cref{fig:simplified-cocome_IGD_timeline}) the three algorithms showed different behaviors. \spea showed a worsening trend with longer budget, \ie from $\sim 0.05$ for 15 minute of budget to $0.6$ for 60 minute of budget. \nsga showed a slight improvement between the $15$ and $30$ minutes of budget, and then a slight worsening between the $30$ and $60$ minutes of budget.
-Contrary to \spea and \nsga, \pesa marginally improved the quality of the IGD values while increasing the budget, \ie from $\sim 0.05$ for 15 minute of budget to $\sim 0.48$ for 60 minutes of budget.
+When measuring the convergence and diversity of \computedP fronts for \ttbs case study, we observe that the three algorithms achieved similar IGD values, all close to $0.5$ (see \Cref{fig:ttbs_IGD_timeline}).
+In contrast, for \ccm case study (see \Cref{fig:simplified-cocome_IGD_timeline}) the three algorithms exhibited different behaviors. \spea showed a worsening trend with longer budget, \ie from $\sim 0.053$ for $15$-minute of budget to $\sim 0.06$ for $60$-minute of budget. \nsga showed a slight improvement between the $15$ and $30$ minutes of budget, and then a slight worsening between the $30$ and $60$ minutes of budget.
+Contrary to \spea and \nsga, \pesa marginally improved the quality of the IGD values while increasing the budget, \ie from $\sim 0.05$ for $15$-minute of budget to $\sim 0.048$ for $60$-minute of budget.